 - 4.1 Nationally and locally, housing need continues to increase, as the number of new homes provided falls behind requirements.
 The Right to Buy has resulted in the loss of social housing stock across the city.
-Removal of the spare room subsidy from affordable housing has also increased the demand for primarily smaller housing accommodation.
-Current demographic trends indicate that demand for housing will continue to outstrip supply. - 4.2 The Ministry of Housing, Communities & Local Government encourages the use of enforcement powers to tackle empty homes.
+Removal of the spare room subsidy from affordable housing has also increased the demand for primarily smaller housing accommodation, however Derby also has demand for larger family homes. - 4.2 The Ministry of Housing, Communities & Local Government (MCLG) encourages the use of enforcement powers to tackle empty homes.
 It forms part of the National Planning Policy Framework and its priority is also evidenced by the inclusion of empty properties in the New Homes Bonus scheme, which rewards Local Authorities for increased number of occupied houses in their area. - 4.3 The number of empty homes in Derby has declined overall due to the work of the empty homes team.
-In 2010 there were around 4,500 vacant homes, of which, around 2,500 were long-term empty.
-This has reduced to 3,000 vacant homes with some 1,500 long-term empties currently.

-- 4.4 Derby City Council encourages a voluntary solution in respect of privately owned homes.
-However, the council uses its compulsory purchase powers where appropriate, for example where owners cannot be confirmed; where probate remains unresolved or where known owners refuse to make progress.
+In 2010, there were around 4,500 vacant homes, of which, around 2,500 were long-term empty.
+This has reduced to 3,000 vacant homes with some 1,085 long-term empty homes currently.
+Last year the Council exceeded its target to bring 70 dwellings into use through a combination of voluntary assistance and enforcement tools. - 4.4 The Council encourages a voluntary solution in respect of privately owned homes.
+However, the council will use its compulsory purchase powers where appropriate, for example where owners cannot be confirmed; where probate remains unresolved or where known owners fail to make progress.
 Persuasion towards voluntary progress will continue throughout the compulsory purchase process.
-There is strong demand for all of the properties contained within the report to be brought into use to address housing need across the city. - 4.5 Property 1 is a large house, converted to 7 flats.
-Housing Standards Officers have served both improvement notices and a prohibition order due to poor conditions whilst previously tenanted.
-Renovation has been progressing slowly since 2015.
-It is hoped that a resolution will help encourage the owner to complete the project and bring the property into use within a reasonable time but if that is not achieved then change in ownership is considered in the public interest.
+There is strong demand for all of the properties contained within the report to be brought into use to help address housing need across the city.